oOperaho/oOperaho/README.md

 → I can explore and create situations easily, using a unique mind method.

-→ Studying C#, Python and GDScript.
+→ Studying Python and GDScript.

 → In the learning process, with a vision for the desktop games and applications market.